MicrosoftDocs/minecraft-creator/creator/Reference/Content/FeaturesReference/Examples/Features/minecraftVegetation_patch_feature.md

 ---
 author: iconicnurdle
 ms.author: mikeam
 title: Features Documentation - minecraft:vegetation_patch_feature
-ms.service: minecraft-bedrock-edition
+description: "A reference document detailing the 'vegetation_patch_feature' feature" ms.service: minecraft-bedrock-edition
 ---

 # Features Documentation - minecraft:vegetation_patch_feature

 `minecraft:vegetation_patch_feature` scatters vegetation in an area.
 The vegetation feature's appearance can be modified by adjusting the radius and depth that it will generate.

 ### Schema